American Medical Research Saves Lives

 Heart Disease: prevention strategies have led to a 67.6% decrease in deaths.

-Opioid Use Disorder: the development of buprenorphine has reduced the risk of dying from successive overdoses by 38%.
+Opioid Use Disorder: the development of a drug to treat the disorder has reduced the risk of dying from successive overdoses by 38%.

 Breast Cancer: the five-year survival rate for breast cancer has risen from 75% to 99% when caught early.